-Every year many Lawrence residents enjoy spending time outside and growing our own vegetables and flowers in our community garden.
-The garden is in the fenced-off area, about 1/3 acre, behind Building 14.
+Every year many Lawrence residents enjoy spending time outside and growing their own vegetables and flowers in our spacious 1/3 acre community garden.
+The garden is in the fenced-off area behind Buildings #6 and #14.

 Best Reasons to Garden

-- Great way to meet your neighbors.
-Enjoy group gardening days (frequently with donuts) and get out of your department bubble.
+- Great way to meet your neighbors!
+Enjoy group gardening days and garden-related social events!

 - New Jersey is the Garden State.
-It is relatively easy to grow lots of tasty vegetables, economical herbs, and beautiful flowers.
+Thus, it is relatively easy to grow lots of tasty vegetables, economical herbs, and beautiful flowers!

-The sign-up link is posted here on the website and distributed via email to the general Lawrence Apartments listserv in March.
+The sign-up link is posted here on the website and distributed via email to the general Lawrence Apartments listserv in early March of each year.

-After signing up, gardeners are added to the Lawrence garden listserv, which the garden coordinator uses to send important updates about garden access, shared resources, and community events.
+After registration, gardeners are added to the Lawrence garden listserv, which the garden coordinator uses to send important updates about garden access, shared resources, and community events.

 The Garden Year

-Gardening typically begins in April or May.
-In March or April gardeners clean up remaining debris from the past season and put down fresh compost on the beds and mulch on the pathways.
-The garden coordinator then assigns plots and opens the garden.
+The traditional garden season typically begins in April.
+Before the new season begins (sometime in March), gardeners clean up remaining debris from the past season and put down fresh compost on the beds and mulch on the pathways.

-After the garden opens gardeners begin planting purchased transplants or starting seeds.
+The garden officially opens for the season in early April.
+Seeds can be started indoors or in the greenhouse.
+Mature seedlings can also be purchased at local nurseries and garden centers.
 Things really take off after the last frost date, which is in early- to mid-May for this area.

-Over the summer gardeners participate in community events and help take care of shared areas as well as tending the their own plots, watering, cultivating and removing weeds, and harvesting.
+Over the summer gardeners participate in community events and help take care of shared areas as well as tending the their own plots, watering, cultivating, removing weeds, and harvesting.
+We also host garden-related social events throughout the year such as the annual seed-starting event, summer potlucks, craft socials, and field trips to local nurseries.

-The end of the gardening season is about mid-October, when the first frost occurs.
-At the end of the season we clear our plots and put crop supports, plastic, pots, or other items in storage.
+The end of the traditional gardening season is about mid-October, when the first frost occurs.
+At the end of the season we clear our plots and put crop supports, plastic, pots, or other items in storage for the winter.

 Then we dream about next year.